-Admittedly, selling albums was never the most important source of income for independent artists, but it took away a starting point for lesser known musicians who don’t quite have the exposure to do well paid shows and tours.
+Admittedly, selling albums was never the most important source of income for independent artists, but it took away a starting point for lesser-known musicians who don’t quite have the exposure to do well-paid shows and tours.
 In order to help open up or strengthen those other income streams, you need to develop your brand.

 The number one priority for independent artists, specifically less established ones, should be to grow their audience and fan base.
 Your ability to do this is going to be based on the cohesiveness of your brand.
-It will require you to abandon the mindset of generating sales as your primary focus to one that is dedicated on nurturing your audience to create loyal fans.
+It will require you to abandon the mindset of generating sales as your primary focus to one that is dedicated to nurturing your audience to create loyal fans.